-How to call a phone
+- How to call TrueConf users

-From the search field
+# From the search field

-From the context menu
+# From the context menu

-From the address book
+# From the address book

 Select a user and click the call button in the pop-up panel.

-How to call a phone
+# How to make phone calls

-Calls from your address book search field
+# From the address book search field

 You can also call extension numbers connected to your PBX.